 How do I find out if I have to participate in MIPS?

 The easiest way to find out if you’re mandated to report for MIPS is to use the official QPP participation lookup tool.
-You can find it here.
+You can find it on this page.

 How do PTs see their MIPS scores?